stormchaserroleplaying/stormchaserRPG/Introduction/HowtoPlay/index.md

 Ability checks and attack rolls are the two main kinds of d20 rolls, forming the core of the rules of the game.
 Both follow these simple steps.

 **1. Roll the die and add a modifier.** Roll a d20 and add the relevant modifier.
-This is typically the modifier derived from one of the six ability scores and it sometimes includes a proficiency bonus to reflect a character's particular skill.
-(See chapter 1 for details on each ability and how to determine an ability's modifier.)
+This is typically [the modifier derived from one of the six ability scores](https://stormchaserroleplaying.com/stormchaserRPG/StepbyStepCharacters/DetermineAbilityScores/).

 **2. Apply circumstantial bonuses and penalties.** A class feature, a spell, a particular circumstance, or some other effect might give a bonus or penalty to the check.